Soil Regenerative Agriculture Group

 We can all make changes, but it helps to hear about the experiences of other working farmers who have tried it out first.
 We want you to be involved too; there will be opportunities for you to share and discuss soil issues with the group once we have some results.
 The group will be posting regular updates about their findings via this webpage and through our Facebook and Twitter accounts.

-Setup in 2014, Arable Ventures combines the family farm Lindertis and Walker-Munro Farms.
-Arable Ventures operates over 1,100 ha of arable land with a range of soil types; three-quarters of which is sandy loam with the remainder sandy silt, organic or clay loams, Arable Ventures grows winter wheat, spring barley, winter barley, oats, peas, oilseed rape and grass in a long rotation.
+James is a partner and founder of Cloud Farming and Arable Ventures, combining the family farm Lindertis and Walker-Munro Farms, growing winter wheat, spring barley, winter barley, oats, peas, linseed, beans and grass in an extensive rotation.
+Farming around 1,100 ha of arable land, James has a range of soil types; three-quarters of which is sandy loam with the remainder sandy silt, organic or clay loams.
 Dung is put back on to the land via a straw for dung exchange at Walker-Munro Farms and an in-house cattle enterprise at Lindertis.

 Hugh farms in partnership with his father James.
 The business extends to around 400 ha, 50 ha of which is rented ground.
 Although there is some variation in soil type, most soils at Backboath are sandy loams.
 James and Hugh produce winter wheat, winter and spring barley, oilseed rape and potatoes.
 They operate a six to seven-year rotation with two breaks.